 If you’ve been sick or injured during a holiday accident or any time of year, consult an experienced personal injury attorney who has your best interests at heart.
 Having an expert legal team on your side can provide you with the support and knowledge you need to make a successful claim.
 Shiner Law Group is Florida’s premiere team of personal injury lawyers, and we can help you make your case and get compensation.

-While many holiday accidents are preventable, some happen through no fault of your own.
-Contact Shiner Law Group to learn more about your rights and get a consultation 24 hours a day, seven days a week.
+Contact Shiner Law Group to learn more about your rights and get a free consultation 24 hours a day, seven days a week.